1.1. Background and motivation

 Monitoring Kubernetes clusters is probably one of the most common tasks that Prometheus performs.
-In order to ensure the integration of the sometimes very short-lived containers, which are orchestrated by Kubernetes and monitored with Prometheus — also in Checkmk without great effort — it is advisable to set up a dynamic host configuration.
+To ensure an integration of the sometimes very short-lived containers, which are orchestrated via Kubernetes and monitored with Prometheus — also in Checkmk without great effort — the commercial editions offer the setup of a dynamic host configuration.
 The data from the individual containers is forwarded as piggyback data to Checkmk.

-Simply create a new connection using WATO ⇒ Hosts ⇒ Dynamic config ⇒ New connection, select Piggyback data as the connector type, and use Add new element to define the conditions under which new hosts should be created dynamically.
+Simply create a new connection using Setup > Hosts > Hosts > Dynamic host management > Add connection, select Piggyback data as the connector type, and use Add new element to define the conditions under which new hosts should be created dynamically.

-Please also note whether it is necessary for your environment to dynamically delete hosts again when no more data arrives at Checkmk via the Piggyback mechanism.
+Also note whether it is necessary for your environment to dynamically delete hosts again when no more data arrives at Checkmk via the piggyback mechanism.
 Set the option Delete vanished hosts accordingly.

 3.2.
 Special feature in interactions with cAdvisor